ChildMindInstitute/mindlogger-backend/docs/plugin-development.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 We recommend using `pytest <https://docs.pytest.org/en/latest/>`_ to create automated tests for your plugin code.
-The core Girder development team maintains the `pytest-girder <https://pypi.org/project/pytest-girder/>`_ package, which contains several useful fixtures and other utilities that make testing Girder plugins easier.
+The core Girder development team maintains the `pytest-girderformindlogger <https://pypi.org/project/pytest-girderformindlogger/>`_ package, which contains several useful fixtures and other utilities that make testing Girder plugins easier.

 Example